ta4j/ta4j/README.md

 Previously forked from peas/tail (http://tail.sourceforge.net/)

 ***Warning!***
-Ta4j gives priority to accuracy over performance, it uses `BigDecimal`s under the hood.
-So if you are developing a low-latency trading program then **ta4j is not for you**.
+Ta4j uses `double`s under the hood.
+Small approximations can occur (in indicators notably).
 This may change in the future.